AtlasOfLivingAustralia/la-pipelines/README.md

 ## Dependent projects

+The pipelines work will necessitate some minor additional API additions and change to the following components:

 ### biocache-service
 [experimental/pipelines branch](https://github.com/AtlasOfLivingAustralia/biocache-service/tree/experimental/pipelines)
 The aim for this proof of concept is to make very minimal changes to biocache-service, maintain the existing API and have no impact on existing services and applications.